muhammad-fiaz/nextjs-app/README.md

 # Next.js Starter Boilerplate with TypeScript, Tailwind CSS, and ESLint

+Don't forget to give it a Star⭐ it will helps a lot

 This is a custom [Next.js](https://nextjs.org/) project template created with `nextjs-app`